Aaron Sanchez (baseball)

 Aaron Jacob Sanchez (born July 1, 1992) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Houston Astros, San Francisco Giants, Washington Nationals, and Minnesota Twins.
-He was drafted by the Blue Jays in the first round of the 2010 Major League Baseball draft, and made his MLB debut in 2014.
-In 2015, Sanchez was ranked by MLB as the number 3 prospect in the Blue Jays' organization, and the 44th best prospect in baseball.
+He was drafted by the Blue Jays in the first round of the 2010 Major League Baseball draft and made his MLB debut in 2014.
+He was an All-Star in 2016 and led the American League in earned run average that season.
+Toronto traded him Houston in 2019, and he pitched the first six innings of a combined no-hitter in his first start for Houston.

 Early life

 Sanchez was born in Barstow, California, to Lynn Shipley (née Gesky).
 She left Aaron's biological father, Frank Sanchez, while pregnant with him.
 Lynn later married Mike Shipley, who was drafted in the fourth round of the 1976 Major League Baseball draft by the California Angels.
 Shipley's pitching career ended when he suffered a left shoulder injury; he then took a coaching position at Barstow Community College.

 Sanchez attended Barstow High School, where he posted a 7–0 win–loss record, 0.73 earned run average (ERA), and 104 strikeouts in 572/3 innings pitched.
 He also batted .403 with five home runs.